vprabhudesai/ad-predictive-factors/README.md

 **Model Training & Evaluation:**
 - We split the data into training and testing sets (80/20 split).
-- The model achieved an accuracy of [X]% on the test set, with a classification accuracy of at least 75% as per project requirements.
+- The model achieved an accuracy of 92.3% on the test set, exceeding the 75% indicated in the project requirements.

 **Evaluation Metrics:**
 - Accuracy: [X]%